learninglab-dev/the-resources/data/resources/people/mike-o/Automator_Batch_Rename.md

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01KQPXRJ2Z/screen_shot_2021-01-25_at_4.26.40_pm.png?pub_secret=eaa28fae6f)

-Now scroll down the list of available 'Actions' and double-click 'Run Shell Script'.
+Now scroll down the list of available 'Actions' on the left part of the application window and double-click 'Run Shell Script'.
 This is what that will look like:

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01KD3XNGUF/screen_shot_2021-01-25_at_4.28.21_pm.png?pub_secret=3b43b3da80)